aiphilos/docs/dev/plugin_dev.rst

 Plugin Development
 ==================

-A working plugin for aiPhilos is easy to develop and it requires only 3 steps to actually get started.
+A working plugin for aiPhilos is easy to develop and requires only three steps to actually get started.

-This guide assumes that you have at least created an aiPhilos account and that you have created a user so you can actually test your plugin against our api.
+This guide assumes that you have at least created an aiPhilos account and that you have created an user so you can test your plugin against our api.
 If you are unsure how to do this, have a look at :ref:`third_party_integrations`.

 Apart from that your plugin needs to do the following things: